coolinmc6/book_list/README.md

 # README

-## Lecture 48
+## Lecture 50: Reducers and Actions Review
-- I was afraid I broke it...
-- look at src/reducers/index.js => for some reason, ActiveBook may not have been coming in.
-I'll need to start again around 45 just to make sure
+- Great sum up of the Redux cycle and a review of the app that was just built